 2) User Code

-The official frequent reminder: User codes are not registered in the system, so you must keep them safe yourself.
+The official reminder is: User codes are not registered in the system, so you must keep them safe yourself.

 3) Security Management Checklist (Follow Exactly)

-6. How to Use the Citizen Digital Certificate on a Computer?
-(General Concepts for Windows/macOS)
+6. How to Use the Natural Person Certificate on a Computer?
+(Common Concepts for Windows/macOS)

 Just remember one formula: